evanpurkhiser/CS-Karat-Sleuth/doc/presentations/final/presentation.md

 ## Project By Evan, Tim, Heather

-A SPAM Email detection tool that uses various heuristics and continually learns what is and is not SPAM
+A SPAM Email detection tool that uses various heuristics and can continually learn what is and is not SPAM

 ## Kick off Demo ...